-Learn about more reasons a building with a sprinkler system might not be coded and rated as fully sprinklered here.
+Learn about more reasons why a building with a sprinkler system might not be coded and rated as fully sprinklered.
 Not all roadblocks to sprinkler credit are permanent, though.
 Because sprinkler systems have proven so valuable and effective over the years, we can now grant at least some credit to all eligible systems.
 Learn more here about what eligible means and how you can help a building owner get credit for an automatic fire sprinkler system.

-The ultimate purpose of a loss cost and commercial property inspection (if one is necessary) is to develop a premium for a commercial property.
-Remember, the Loss Cost includes just the part of an insurer's rate that covers losses and the costs associated with settling those losses.
-It doesn't include other costs, expenses or taxes.
+The ultimate purpose of a Loss Cost and commercial property inspection (if one is necessary) is to develop a premium for a commercial property.
+Remember, the loss cost includes just the part of an insurer's rate that covers losses and the costs associated with settling those losses.
+It doesn't include other costs, expenses, or taxes.
 That's all part of the loss cost multiplier, which you multiply by the loss cost to determine a rate.